briankoser/sfc-listeners-guide/episodes/0074-dark-knight-rises-prophecies.md

   - {"host": "Ben", "prediction": "Bane will die", "veracity": true, "comments": ""}
   - {"host": "Ben", "prediction": "Commissioner Gordon will survive the movie", "veracity": true, "comments": ""}
   - {"host": "Ben", "prediction": "Alfred will survive the movie", "veracity": true, "comments": ""}
-  - {"host": "Ben", "prediction": "Bane will no longer be an unintelligent character in DC comics", "veracity": undefined, "comments": "According to my brief Wikipedia research, Bane was always intelligent in the comics, so I'm not counting this one either way."}
   - {"host": "Ben", "prediction": "Commissioner Gordon learns that Bruce Wayne is Batman", "veracity": true, "comments": ""}
   - {"host": "Ben", "prediction": "Catwoman learns the Bruce Wayne is Batman", "veracity": true, "comments": ""}
   - {"host": "Ben", "prediction": "If Marion Cotillard is Talia, she learns that Bruce Wayne is Batman", "veracity": true, "comments": ""}